All Plants

 Okra

 Heat-loving okra thrives in the intense Owens Valley sun.
-Pods are harvested young at 2-4 inches and used in soups, stews, gumbo (natural thickening properties), grilled, roasted, sautéed, or in salads.
-Varieties include: Clemson Spineless (tender spineless pods, high productivity with disease resistance), Emerald (dark green tender pods, uniform growth), Red Burgundy (striking burgundy pods that turn green when cooked, slightly sweet), and Perkin's Long Pod (heirloom with long slender pods, thrives in hot humid conditions).
+This Southern staple is incredible fried in cornmeal, grilled whole, roasted until crispy, or simmered in gumbo and curry.
+Varieties may include: Clemson Spineless, Emerald, Burgundy, and other okra selections.
 Growing tips: Okra is one of the most heat-tolerant vegetables and absolutely loves our Big Pine summers.
 Direct sow after soil reaches 65°F or start indoors.
 Soak seeds overnight before planting to speed germination.
 Harvest pods at 3-4 inches — they get tough fast.
 Check and pick every other day during peak production.
 Wear long sleeves when harvesting — okra plants have tiny spines that can irritate skin.
 The flowers are gorgeous and edible.

 $6.00